Attendance & Punctuality

 The Start of the School Day

 Form time is an important part of the school day.
 Form Tutors are the main point of contact for students and deliver important messages, setting up for the day ready to learn.
 All students should arrive to school by 8.20 am – Registration time is 8.25 am and any students who arrive after this time will be marked as late to school and receive a 30 minute after school detention.
 Any student arriving after 9.30 am will be recorded as an unauthorised lateness as this is when the school closes the morning register.
-Unauthorised absence and unauthorised lateness can occur an Education Penalty Notice and subsequent fine.
+Unauthorised absence and unauthorised lateness can incur an Education Penalty Notice and subsequent fine.

 How to encourage attendance and punctuality?

-- Ensure your child is fully prepared the night before with school uniform organised and school bag packed with the correct equipment, PE kit and homework
+- Ensure your child is fully prepared the night before with school uniform organised and school bag packed with the correct equipment, PE kit and homework.

-- Instil good practises of attendance and punctuality from the start of Year 7 and recognise any signs of bad habits as they become hard to break later in school life
+- Instil good practises of attendance and punctuality from the start of Year 7 and recognise any signs of bad habits as they become hard to break later in school life.

 - Do not keep your child at home if your child is worried or has a problem, the best way to support your child is to arrange a meeting in school with your child’s Form Tutor to address the situation.
 The more time your child is absent the harder it is for them to return to school.

 - Contact the school at the first opportunity if your child is genuinely ill or unable to attend, or speak to the Attendance Officer if there is a problem or reason why your child finds it difficult to attend regularly, or on time.